davidverweij/phone-grown/README.md

 #### Update to the latest security settings

-Most phones do not receive security updates after ~3 years[^security] and become vulnerable for security breaches and 'hacks'.
+Most phones do not receive security updates after ~3 years<sup>[1](#secutiry)</sup> and become vulnerable for security breaches and 'hacks'.
 If you are not using the phone for any other purposes, we suggest to 'factory reset' your phone. **This will delete all files, apps and data on the phone**, and can often be done from the phone's `Settings` menu.
 Whether you did a factory reset or not, it is always good practice to update the software and security updates to the latest version (as far as it goes).
 Here is how to do that for [Android](https://support.google.com/android/answer/7680439?hl=en-GB) or [iOS](https://support.apple.com/en-gb/HT204204).

 #### Keep the screen awake